awaregroup/IIALab/labs/Lab04.md

 ### 3.4 - Adding Query
 1. Under the **Job topology** heading in the left hand menu, select **Query**
-2. Enter the following query:
+2. Replace the existing Select statement with the one below:
 ```sql
 SELECT
     'reset' AS command,